 It’s how you stay in touch with University announcements, course information and updates, calendar invitations, etc. You can even forward your Clarku.edu email to your personal account.

-Log in to Moodle every morning to keep an eye out for new announcements from your instructors.
+Log in to Canvas once a day to keep an eye out for new announcements from your instructors.

 3. Organize your work